allenai/allennlp/tutorials/README.md

 The tutorials available here on the repo relate to the version of AllenNLP at the git commit SHA you are currently looking at (likely the HEAD commit of the master branch).
 If you want to see the tutorials that relate to the latest pip release, please see https://github.com/allenai/allennlp/tree/v0.7.1/tutorials.

+Our 2018 EMNLP tutorial is available at https://github.com/allenai/writing-code-for-nlp-research-emnlp2018.

 ## Getting Started

 * [Installation](../README.md#installation)